joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_perseverance/prologue.md

 (2) Whether it is a part of fortitude?
 (3) Of its relation to constancy;
 (4) Whether it needs the help of grace?

-* Whether Perseverance Is A Virtue?
-* Whether Perseverance Is A Part Of Fortitude?
-* Whether Constancy Pertains To Perseverance?
-* Whether Perseverance Needs The Help Of Grace?